stephengeller/lru-cache-techtest/README.md

 ## Solution 2

-TBC, looking into using linked lists to complete
+TBC, looking into using linked lists to complete.

+Learning how to solve using [this tutorial](http://learnjswith.me/implement-an-lru-cache-in-javascript/), extracting and interpreting while I learn.